Torres Strait: Geography

 The strait links the Coral Sea to the east with the Arafura Sea and Gulf of Carpentaria in the west.
 Although it is an important international sea lane, it is very shallow (water depth of 7 to 15 m), and the maze of reefs and islands can make it hazardous to navigate.
 In the south the Endeavour Strait is located between Prince of Wales Island (Muralug) and the mainland.
 Shipping enters Torres Strait via the Adolphus Channel, which joins to the Great Barrier Reef lagoon to the southeast.
 Strong tidal currents occur in the narrow channels between islands and reefs, and large submarine sand dunes migrate across the seafloor.
 Some 580 coral reefs, including the Warrior Reefs and Eastern Patch Reefs, cover a total area of 2400 km2 in the region, and the area also has some of the most extensive seagrass beds in the world.

 Several clusters of islands lie in the Strait, collectively called the Torres Strait Islands.
 There are at least 274 of these islands, of which 17 have present-day permanent settlements.
 These islands have a variety of topographies, ecosystems and formation history.
 Several of those closest to the New Guinea coastline are low-lying, formed by alluvial sedimentary deposits borne by the outflow of the local rivers into the sea.
 Many of the western islands are hilly and steep, formed mainly of granite, and are peaks of the northernmost extension of the Great Dividing Range.
 They became islands as sea levels rose at the end of the last ice age.
 The central islands are predominantly coral cays, and those of the east are of volcanic origins.

 There are several major policy and institutional frameworks in the Torres Strait region that support the sustainable use and management of marine resources while also protecting habitats, biodiversity and the traditional islander way of life.
 Most important of these is the Torres Strait Treaty, entered into by Australia and Papua New Guinea in February 1985.
 The Treaty defines sovereignty and maritime boundaries in the area between the two countries.
 It guides decision makers on protecting the way of life and livelihood of traditional inhabitants, on managing the protection of habitats, and on sharing the commercial and traditional fisheries resources.
 The Treaty established a Torres Strait Protected Zone within which both nations manage access to fisheries resources.
 Each country exercises sovereign jurisdiction for resources on either side of the agreed jurisdiction lines.

-Environmental issues facing the region include the risk of mining waste from the Fly River in southern Papua New Guinea, the adverse effects of global climate change, and the sustainable management of natural resources.
+Environmental issues facing the region include the risk of mining waste from the Fly River in southern Papua New Guinea and the sustainable management of natural resources.